 Do you find yourself making multiple excuses for not finishing a project?
 Do you blame your health or the health of others?
 Do you complain about the amount of work or lack of instructions?
 Common excuses also include thinking that you “can finish it faster if you are on a tight deadline” (aka not finishing unless there’s pressure), or blaming your mood.
 Another common excuse, especially for creatives and artists, is waiting for the time to be right, or that things need to be perfect.
 Instead of coming up with reasons not to complete an assignment, focus on getting started, and just keep going.

 Procrastination doesn’t have to be a permanent habit in your creative life.
 If these tips feel hard to implement on your own, I’ll happily develop an action plan for you.
-Feel free to contact me any time for a free chat.
+Feel free to contact me any time for a session.

 What are your “procrastination busters”, or when do you find it hardest not to procrastinate?
 Leave your thoughts in the comments, I’m looking forward to discussing them with you!